Any podcaster, musician, or streaming artist must have the best equipment. You probably also know that sound quality is critical.

 Here are some tips to improve the quality of your mic on top streaming platforms Discord and Streamlabs.

 Discord, a live streaming platform for gamers, is used frequently to stream their gaming in real-time.
-Discord is a great place for gamers to connect, share, and discuss their games with other gamers.
-You can download the app for free, but you can purchase in-app purchases to unlock more features such as animated avatars or emojis.
+Discord is a great place for gamers to find each other, share games, and discuss them.
+You can download the app for free, but you can buy extra features like animated images or emojis inside the app.

 Mic input is an important feature on this platform.
 It has separate mic settings to improve the quality of your mic computer.
 Follow these steps to do this:

-- Click on the gear icon in the lower-left corner of your screen to open User Settings.
+- Click the gear icon in the lower-left part of your screen to open User Settings.

 - Choose Voice or Video